 Who Can Get Hair Removal?

 Both men and women are good candidates for laser hair removal.
-In general, the areas treated differ with gender.
+In general, the areas treated differ with gender as follows:

 - Women seek to remove hair from the underarms, legs, and private parts

 - Men want hair on the back and neck removed.

 When the FDA first approved laser hair removal, it was only effective on individuals with light skin and dark hair.
 As the technology improved, laser hair removal now may work on patients with all skin types.

 Dr. Galante offers a wide range of non-invasive beauty treatments.
 If you’re considering laser hair removal or have questions that weren’t answered in this blog post, give us a call at (291) 322-3131 or contact us using our online form.